-The cost of conveyancing searches is something that the buyer must pay for and owns.
+The cost of conveyancing searches, including the environmental search, is something that the buyer must pay for and owns.
 Most searches now are insurance backed in case the search provider has made an error (which is incredibly rare), so the buyer will have the benefit of this as well.

 Why are property searches important?